vitejs/vite/docs/guide/api-environment-frameworks.md

 }
 ```

-If your code can run in the same runtime with the user modules (= does not rely on Node.js specific APIs), you can use a virtual module so that you don't need to access the value from the code using the Vite's APIs.
+If your code can run in the same runtime as the user modules (i.e., it does not rely on Node.js-specific APIs), you can use a virtual module.
+This approach eliminates the need to access the value from the code using Vite's APIs.

 ```ts
 // code using the Vite's APIs